-Sarcomas are further subclassified based on the specific type of cell that makes up the cancer.
-This is known as the sarcoma, or histologic, subtype.
-There are more than 20 to 30 different types of sarcoma subtypes.
-The natural history and prognosis of any particular sarcoma will be determined by the histologic (or molecular) subtype, histologic grade, and tumor size.
+Sarcomas are further classified based on the specific type of cell that makes up the cancer.
+This is known as the sarcoma, or histologic (tissue-structure), subtype.
+There are more than 70 sarcoma subtypes.
+The progression of and prognosis for any particular sarcoma depends on the subtype as well as the grade (how abnormal the cancer cells appear under a microscope) and the tumor size.

 Subtypes of Sarcomas

-- Liposarcoma Malignant tumor that develops from fat tissue; most often in the retroperitoneum (tissue at the back of the abdominal cavity), but can also be found in the soft tissues of the limbs.
+- Liposarcoma.
+This subtype develops from fat tissue, most often in the back of the abdominal cavity (retroperitoneum) but also in the soft tissues of the limbs.

-- Malignant Peripheral Nerve Sheath Tumor Arises out of nerves or nerve tissue outside of the brain and spine.
+- Malignant peripheral nerve sheath tumor.
+These tumors arise out of nerves or related tissue outside of the brain and spinal cord.

-- Synovial Sarcoma Malignant tumor made up of cells that resemble the cells found in joints (synovial cells line the joints).
-Synovial sarcoma can arise in any location in the body, and often appears in young adults.
+- Synovial sarcoma.
+Synovial sarcoma can arise in any location in the body and often appears in young adults.